Federal Reserve Will Continue Supporting The Economy Despite Surging Prices

 The Fed is willing to tolerate higher inflation for a period of time in hopes of putting more people back to work.
 There are still 7.6 million fewer jobs in the U.S. than there were before the pandemic.

-Still, the Fed now anticipates raising rates sooner than it did three months ago.
+Although the Fed is leaving interest rates near zero for now, policy makers anticipate raising rates earlier than they did three months ago.